tommikaikkonen/redux-orm-primer/README.md

 export const ormSelector = state => state.orm;

 // Redux-ORM selectors work with reselect.
 To feed input
-// selectors to a Redux-ORM selector, we use the reselect `createSelector`. export const todos = createSelector(
+// selectors to a Redux-ORM selector, we use the reselect `createSelector` function. export const todos = createSelector(
     // The first input selector should always be the orm selector.
     // Behind the scenes, `schema.createSelector` begins a Redux-ORM
-    // session with the state selected by `ormSelector` and passes
+    // session with the value returned by `ormSelector` and passes
     // that Session instance as an argument instead.
-    // So, `orm` is a Session instance. ormSelector,
+    // So `orm` below is a Session instance. ormSelector,
     state => state.selectedUserId,
     schema.createSelector((orm, userId) => {